Magnesia Cupels & Magnesia Bullion Blocks

 MABOR BULION BLOCKS

-On the other hand the absorption capacity of the bullion is about 8g of litharge (PbO) per hole.
-The bullion blocks are particularly useful when the samples have similar gold contents because they allow to:
+The absorption capacity of the magnesia bullion is about 8g of litharge (PbO) per hole.
+The magnesia bullion blocks are particularly useful when the samples have similar gold contents because they allow to:

 - Fully exploit Fire Assay‘s parallel processing capabilities